Camping in Monterey County

 Veteran's Memorial Park

 Veteran's Memorial Park is Monterey's best-kept secret, a campground tucked into the forest only a mile from downtown Monterey.
 The campground perfectly combines scenic beauty and urban convenience.
-While Veteran's Memorial Park has a number of stellar campsites, one stands out as the best: site 35, which is the most isolated campsite.
+While Veteran's Memorial Park has several stellar campsites, one stands out as the best: site 35, which is the most isolated campsite.
 Camp at site 35 and you may feel like you've found your own private campground.